cdl-geneseo/ai-statement/docs/index.md

 ## AI and GenAI

-***Artificial intelligence (AI)*** is a term usually used to describe either an area of research within computer science, a property that some researchers claim (controversially) belongs or could belong to certain computer systems, or a set of technologies for generating new content (text, images, sound, etc.) from existing content.
+***Artificial intelligence (AI)*** is a term usually used to describe either an area of research within computer science, a property that some researchers claim (controversially) belongs or could belong to certain computer systems, or a set of technologies for generating new digital content (text, images, sound, etc.) from existing content.

 This document focuses on the last sense of the term, also commonly referred to as ***generative artificial intelligence*** or ***GenAI***.
 While GenAI isn't new, it suddenly seems to be everywhere: not only in free-standing tools with names such as ChatGPT, Claude, Gemini, Copilot, DALL-E, and Midjourney, but also, increasingly, as an affordance built into other tools, such as search engines, word-processors, image editors, email and messaging interfaces, mobile devices and apps, coding environments, websites, cars, and household appliances.